Teaching style, assessment and credits

 Students who are studying for Semester 1 finish in December and will submit assignments/sit exams before the end of the Semester.

-Note: Semester 1 students are not permitted to take level 3 and 4 classes in Computing Science and Mathematics as these subjects do not provide alternative assessments for Semester 1 students.
+Note: Semester 1 students are not permitted to take level 3 and 4 courses in Computing Science, Mathematics and Statistics as these subjects do not provide alternative assessments for Semester 1 students.

 Year-long and Semester 2 assessments